dwojciec/dockerInfra/README.md

 ```bash
  cd /Users/<myWokspace>/dockerInfra/vagrant_getting_started/docker
 ```
-Into this directory you will find a docker-compose.yml file.
+Into this directory you will find a docker-compose.yml file and you will execute it from your Workspace directory.

 ```bash
 $ eval "$(docker-machine env <name_of_vm>)"